 |General Availability (GA)||It implies that the features can run production workloads with the SLA adherence.|

-This table describes the two types of the feature availability.
+This table describes the three types of the feature availability.

 |Self-serve||It implies that the feature has a user-configurable property.|